 We are given a view of what we can call "instantaneous change" without the intervention or participation of a human being.
 As a matter of practice and what has become an integral part of the Christian Doctrine, the ongoing concept is that "they cannot believe on whom they have not heard, and they cannot hear without a preacher."
 But we should by now, understand that God is not confined to the "norm of things."
 He makes the rules and when his purpose requires it, he breaks the rules by introducing other rules that render some rules null and void.
-God has proposed a time when he will work his work of grace by himself, bypassing all human help and intervention.
+Let us read the full account of the contact Saul had with the prophet Samuel.
+Let us recap the story in short order.
+Saul was told by Samuel that he would meet a band of prophets along the way; and at that point in time, the Spirit of the Lord would come upon him, and he would prophesy and be changed into another man.